JacobHornbeck/JacobHornbeck/README.md

     - Lot's of stuff, but programming 💾 and web development 💻 are my greatest interests
     - I also like games (both board games 🎲 and computer games 🎮)
 - 🎓 I’m currently learning...
-    - Web Backend Development 💻, Modularization with Python 🐍, and the new stuff of C++
+    - Web Backend Development 💻, Web Frontend Development 📱, and Applied Programming (learning to use previous learning to learn how to build cool projects)
 - 🎯 I’m looking to collaborate on...
     - Nothing right now, I am doing school 📚.
 - 📫 How to reach me...
     - If you want to contact me about something professional 📈, use Jacob.Hornbeck@outlook.com
     - If you want to contact me about something educational 📓, use hor20009@byui.edu
-      (including if you want me to help you with something)
     - If you want to contact me for anything else 🎉, use iamalegomaniac02@gmail.com

 <!---